The 20 Best Hypereosinophilic Syndrome Doctors Near Me in North Dakota, US

 Languages Spoken:

-Peter Kurniali is a Hematologist Oncology specialist and a Hematologist in Bismarck, North Dakota.
+Peter Kurniali is a Hematologist practicing medicine in Bismarck, North Dakota.
 Dr. Kurniali is rated as an Advanced provider by MediFind in the treatment of Hypereosinophilic Syndrome.
-His top areas of expertise are Small Cell Lung Cancer (SCLC), Lung Adenocarcinoma, Pleuropulmonary Blastoma, Lung Cancer, and Bone Marrow Aspiration.
-Dr. Kurniali is currently accepting new patients.
+He is also highly rated in 73 other conditions, according to our data.
+His clinical expertise encompasses Lung Adenocarcinoma, Small Cell Lung Cancer (SCLC), Pleuropulmonary Blastoma, Lung Cancer, and Bone Marrow Aspiration.

 Experienced in Hypereosinophilic Syndrome